Chaeng-Ploypaphat-S/yummigo/README.md

 ![project logo](yummigo-logo.png)

-✨Discover and go eat! ✨
+✨ Discover and go eat! ✨

-This Yummingo is a platform where foodies around the world can find an eatery easily and restaurant owners' can reach their customers effortlessly.
+This Yummi-Go is a platform where foodies around the world can meet their favorite eateries easily and restaurant owners' can reach their customers effortlessly.

 ---

 ## Technologies Used
-- backend: FastAPI, Strawbery GraphQL, PostgreSQL
+- backend: FastAPI, Strawberry GraphQL, PostgreSQL
-- web-frontend: React, TypeScript
+- web-frontend: React
 - mobile-app: React Native
 - database: SQLAlchemy
 - authentication: JWT
-- deployment: Vercel, Fly.io
+- deployment: Fly.io

 ---